orstavik/JoiComponents/book/chapter7_style/partyStyle/Pattern_styleCallback.md

 If such changes occur, the batch processing of `styleChangedCallback` is allowed to delay `styleChangedCallback` of such elements until the next frame.

-### the point of execution of `styleChangedCallback`

-`styleChangedCallback` is triggered by changes of style properties on the `host` node of a web component.
-This has several benefits and reasons:
-1. lifecycle callbacks are reactions to contextual, lightDOM changes.
-   As a lifecycle callback, `styleChangedCallback` should comply with this concept. todo add this comment to slottablesCallback too, that this is a true lightDOM change and that a lifecycle callback should be that.
-While slotchangeCallback is an inner, shadowDOM change, which should not be a lifecycle callback.
-2. By listening for style changes on the `host` node, not only CSS variable and inherited properties, but any CSS property name can be observed.
-This is nice, as we do not necessarily want to enable CSS properties that trigger internal state changes to be recursive as CSS variables are.
-3. The properties we need to observe might be changed from within the element, but inner changes from other lifecycle or regular JS methods can and should in this instance trigger ensuing functionality in the element imperatively, not reactively.
-4. By observing changes on the upper, lightDOM level, the browser would be able to skip processing the CSS of the shadow elements, even though the `:host` operator is problematic.
-   The `host` operator should have been a `shadowRoot` operator, working on the shadowRoot document node.
-   This would have given the browser the ability to process CSS down-to-current-document level.

 ## todo

 1. make an example of how we could implement a native element as a web component